zzj233/osgearth/docs/source/build.md

 Running osgEarth in a virtual machine environment can be tricky since they usually don't have direct access to the graphics hardware by default.
 If you are having trouble you can try these tips.

-First, make sure you have built OSG and osgEarth for GL CORE profile (as above).
+First, build OSG and osgEarth for GL CORE profile (as above).

 Next, assess the situation with a capabilities check: